Cloning systems and action operads: Introduction

-As will become apparent, our methods actually yield the equivalence of the categories of bilateral cloning systems and action operads, respectively.
+As will become apparent, our methods actually yield the equivalence of the categories of restricted operadic cloning systems and action operads, respectively.

+There is a wider class of cloning systems that yield operads: the \emph{operadic} cloning systems.
+In fact, operads that arise from these cloning systems comply with all the roles of action operads (i.e., operads that support the equivariance of other operads).
+These will be defined in Section \ref{section:action_operads} with the name of \emph{general action operads}.

-{\bf Further results.} Action operads have been related to crossed interval groups in \cite{Yoshida}.
-In Section \ref{section:crossed}, we explicitly explain how crossed interval groups yield cloning systems, in terms of what we will call {\em inert crossed demi-interval groups} (see Section \ref{section:crossed}), and compare Yoshida's result to ours.
-Finally, in Section \ref{section:props} we introduce a third construction using PROs ({\em product categories}) which also yields bilateral cloning systems.
+{\bf Further results.} Action operads have been related to crossed simplicial groups in \cite{Zhang} and to crossed interval groups in \cite{Yoshida}.
+In Section \ref{section:crossed}, we review this relationship and we extend it to cloning systems.
+Finally, in Section \ref{section:props} we introduce a third construction using PROs ({\em product categories}) which also yields operadic cloning systems.
 The following diagram summarizes the relation between all of these results:

 {\bf Future work.} This is the first of two papers devoted to the relation between operads and Thompson groups.
 In a forthcoming paper we will show that, if $A$ is an action operad and $C$ is its associated cloning system, then the fundamental group of a certain $A$\nobreakdash-operad is isomorphic to the Thompson group of the cloning system $C$.